bowo-prasetyo/forkbuild/docs/Architecture.md

 by hand, not how to decide where to go on its own.

-SelectionRenderer is the renderer's first overlay: WorldRenderer's job is World -&gt; Meshes, SelectionRenderer's is Selection -&gt; Visual Highlight, kept deliberately separate since selection isn't part of rendering the world.
+SelectionRenderer is the renderer's first overlay: WorldRenderer's job is World -> Meshes, SelectionRenderer's is Selection -> Visual Highlight, kept deliberately separate since selection isn't part of rendering the world.
 Subscribes to EditorEvent.SELECTION_CHANGED (not a domain event) and sets the selected mesh's material.emissive color directly — no